liu-yanyun/bgc-hpylori-analysis/README.md

 *Helicobacter pylori* is a gastric pathogen linked to ulcers and gastric cancer.
 Despite its clinical significance, the metabolic potential of its biosynthetic gene clusters remains understudied.

 This project aims to:
-- Annotate and catalog BGCs across >9000 *H. pylori* genomes using tools like antiSMASH and GECCO
+- Annotate and catalog BGCs across 1011 *H. pylori* genomes using tools including antiSMASH and GECCO
+- Analyze associations between BGCs, virulence factors, and antibiotic resistance using machine learning
 - Compare BGC distribution across geographic populations
-- Analyze associations between BGCs, virulence factors, and antibiotic resistance using machine learning

 ---

 ## 🗂️ Repository Structure